microsoft/microsoft-r/microsoft-ml/Samples/PreTrainedModels/ImageAnalytics/ImageFeaturizer/readme.md

   ))
 ```

+Thirdly, compare the new image with the images in the catalogue to find the best match.
-So, at this point we have 2 sets of feature vectors: **imageFeatureVectorDF** contains the feature vector of the catalog images; **imageToMatchDF** contains the feature vector of the new vector.
+We have 2 sets of feature vectors:
+- **imageFeatureVectorDF** contains the feature vectors for the catalog images;
+- **imageToMatchDF** contains the feature vector of the new image to be compared.

-The next step now is to find an image from the catalog that matches the new image.
-We'll use R's builtin **dist()** function to help us calculate the Euclidean distance between all these image feature vectors.
+The best match is defined (for our purposes) as the image pair with the least Euclidean distance between their image feature vectors where one of the feature vectors is for the new image.
+We implement these calculations using R's builtin **dist()** function.

 ```R
 # Next we'll calculate the Euclidean distance between the image and all the other images